Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/4-arrays-loops/README.md

 } //Ends when all flavors are printed
 ```

-✅ Experiment with looping over an array of your own making in your browser's console.
+✅ Experiment with looping over an array of your own making in your browser's console. 🏆 Done

 ---